 My blog has had visitors from Brazil, Latvia, Saudi Arabia, Spain, Romania, the Czech Republic, Peru, Nigeria, Russia, Vietnam, Germany, Israel, Iceland—well, you get the idea.
 Over 30 nations in all.

 Every week the Holy Spirit puts something on my heart to write about.
 A lot of ideas float around in my head, but each week one “pops” to the surface and becomes my next post.
-Every Monday night I hit the “publish” button and my thoughts and testimony becomes available on the worldwide Web.
+Every Monday night I hit the “publish” button and my words becomes available on the worldwide Web.

 But I can’t control who reads it.

 I’m scattering the seeds, but the Holy Spirit is the One who produces fruit in other people’s lives.
 I believe He can use my posts to minister to many of my brothers and sisters, no matter what country they live in.

-My job is to simply obey and follow my Savior’s leading; He has always been in charge of the results.
+My job is to simply obey and follow my Savior’s leading; He’s charge of the results.

 Don’t Forget to Water Your Seed

 There’s just one more thing I need to do.

 I keep a spiritual “watering can” handy.
 Often I ask the Lord to bless people; to use my writing to comfort and strengthen other Christians.
-I share my “God-stories” in the hope that others would be drawn closer to my Lord Jesus.
+I share my “God-stories” in the hope that others will draw closer to my Lord Jesus.

-I water my spiritual seeds with my prayers and then trust that my God answers.
+I water my spiritual seeds with my prayers and then trust my God to answer.